 *Applications can now be submitted online via our new permitting system STREAM.
 Please search in Licenses in the online portal for Sidewalk Occupancy Permits

 Please do not submit photos of street set up that is expected to be used only during street closures.

 Procedure to Receive a Sidewalk Occupancy Permit

 Persons wishing to occupy public space for outdoor seating, public vending or any other public use, must first obtain a Sidewalk Occupancy Permit from the City of Ann Arbor.
-Applicants are asked to carefully ensure that all packet information is uploaded, which should include the following:
+Applicants are asked to carefully ensure that all required information is uploaded, which should include the following:

 - Applicants may apply for an annual permit or daily permit.
 Annual permits are valid from June 1 of the current year to May 31 of the following year.

 - Daily permits are valid only on the days specified on the permit.